 Chambers that don’t want to alienate some members may advance the shop small cause, instead of shop local, although the marketing campaigns are often considered the same.

 As we run shop local campaigns, we often pitch the idea that any amount helps.
 Customers may wonder if that is true.
 Can ten dollars spent at a local store really have that large of an impact on the community?
-What’s the difference buying something on Amazon or a big box store, rather than a local one?
+What’s the difference between buying something on Amazon or a big box store, rather than a local one?

-But the impact is sizable.
+The impact is sizable.

 And we’re not suggesting additional spending.
 We’re simply advising willing supporters to switch the $10 a month they’re currently spending elsewhere to $10 with local businesses.